Emissions

 Reduce your household energy use by using simple tips to save money and slow the rate of climate change:

-• Turn down your thermostat.
-Even by 1 degree will make a difference to your energy bills.
+• Turning down your thermostat even by 1 degree will make a difference to your energy bills.
 Pop on a jumper or move around more if you can.
-See a 10% reduction in heating bills through a 1 degree change!
+You could see a 10% reduction in heating bills through a 1 degree change.

 • Use low energy lightbulbs when you need to replace your standard bulbs.
 It’ll cut your electricity bills and be better for the environment.